2014 Simferopol incident: Alleged "sniper"

 On March 19, 2014, Russian state media organization Vesti FM, citing the Crimean government and police, reported that authorities had detained an unnamed "sniper" in connection to the killings, a 17-year-old resident of Lviv and member of Right Sector.
 Sergey Aksyonov, de facto Head of Crimea, confirmed the report on Twitter.
 Right Sector, a Ukrainian right-wing political party which was a dominant theme in Russian news coverage of Ukraine, had previously stated on February 27 that it did not have any intention to go to Crimea.

 The following day, however, Interfax-Ukraine reported that Crimean prosecutor denied the arrest, its press officer stating "The information on the shooter's detention has not been confirmed.
 It is untrue.
 Unfortunately, no one has been detained yet".

 Igor Girkin participation

-Igor Girkin, the commander of pro-Russian forces in the War in Donbass in 2014, admitted in his interview he gave on November 20, 2014, he was in charge of the Center's assault.
+Igor Girkin, the commander of pro-Russian forces in the War in Donbas in 2014, admitted in his interview he gave on November 20, 2014, he was in charge of the Center's assault.